 Arguments

 While it’s normal for tenants to have occasional arguments at home, anything that can cause consistent disturbance to the peace should be addressed promptly.
-If the arguments escalate to screaming or physical fights, you may need to intervene.
+If the arguments escalate to screaming or physical fights, landlords may need to intervene.

 Footsteps